smithblack-0/WorkflowForge/TECHNICAL_STATUS.md

 # Current issues and priorities

+* ZCP-Nodes needs another pass now that we have escape open AND close tokens.
 * Tools needs a rebuild, and once done the documentation will need to be updated.
 * Resources needs actual documentation, and to be fleshed out more fully in terms of classes.
 * Graph Builder may be out of sync with frontend